visualbis/visualbis.github.io/_sources/PlanCategory.rst.txt

     Trend icon

 c.
 Now the Trend pop up opens.
-For our example, select the “By Percentage” option and enter value 2 in the Increase Trend section.
-Now select the Overwrite Values option and click “Apply” (see Figure below).
+For our example, select the 'By Percentage' option and enter value 2 in the Increase Trend section.
+Now select the Overwrite Values option and click 'Apply' (see Figure below).

 .. figure:: _static/pl24.png
     :align: center
     :width: 400
     :alt: alternate text

-    Increased Trend by 2 %
+    Increasing Trend of 2 %

 d.
 Based on the above configuration, you will be able to view the Input Editor screen as shown below.